|Support||Chat & Email|

 CyberGhost was previously owned by Robert Knapp – a German tech entrepreneur – and based/operated out of Romania.
 However, that has all changed since Knapp sold CyberGhost VPN to outside investors.

-In 2017 Knapp sold CyberGhost to an Israeli company called Crossrider for €9.2 million.
+In 2017, CyberGhost was acquired by an Israeli company called Crossrider for €9.2 million.

 Crossrider changed its name to “Kape Technologies” in 2018 – for reasons that we’ll explain below.